 - Bot alias: Bot alias is a pointer to a specific version of the bot.
 The alias is exposed to client applications instead of the version.
 If you publish a new version of the bot and want kommunicate to connect to the new version, you can simply point the alias to the new version from Lex console without changing anything on Kommunicate Dashboard.

-Once you have the above information follow below steps, click Save and Proceed.
+Once you have the above information follow the below steps, click Save and Proceed.

 Step 3: Give your bot an identity